algorandfoundation/beaker/blog/blog.md

 ## Testing

-Initially Beaker provides helpers for validating account balances.
-More testing infrastructure is needed.
+Initially Beaker provides helpers for:

+1) Retrieving and comparing account balances.
+2) Unit testing functionality by passing inputs and comparing to expected outputs.

+For more see [Testing docs](https://algorand-devrel.github.io/beaker/html/testing.html) for more.

 ## More